 Welcome!
-Specializing in acupuncture and massage for athletes.
-Pre-event massage, Post-event massage, training massage, energy work, rehabilitative massage, restorative massage.
+Specializing in acupuncture and massage: Pre-event massage, Post-event massage, training massage, energy work, rehabilitative massage, restorative massage.

 Matt Stampe LAc, LMT in DC/MD/VA.

 Book a Tui-Na, Acupressure, Massage session 30 minutes $40

 Chinese Medicine, Acupuncture, Massage Therapy, and Body work are all important parts of my self-maintenance and healing process.
 It balances the tough physical training from martial arts to the mental stresses of office life.
 I have had at least 29 years in learning about the body and how it works through workshops, seminars, local and touring masters of Taijiquan and Qigong.
 My highest achievements so far have been both graduating from Acupuncture school in 2018 (Virginia University of Integrative Medicine) and Massage therapy school in 2006 (Qi Elements school of Massage and Tai Chi) and completing the Medical Board exams in 2019 (NCCAOM).